 TNDM Investors Have Opportunity to Lead Tandem Diabetes Care, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-27, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).
+BENSALEM, Pa., Oct.
+3, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tandem Diabetes Care, Inc. ("Tandem" or the "Company") (NASDAQ: TNDM).

 Class Period: August 3, 2022 – November 2, 2022